 Ahmad Reza Taheri

+.
 Ideological regimes may also face problems in their relations with other states.
-For example, the democratic India has suffered in her foreign policy relations with its neighbors partly because of being ideological.
-With Myanmar (a non-democracy) India has not had good relations, nor with Pakistan.
+For example, India has suffered in her foreign policy relations with its neighbor partly because of being ideological.
+With Myanmar, India has not had good relations.

-History presents that regimes with flexible ideologies can run better or last longer than those with strict ideologies.
+.
+History presents that regimes with flexible ideologies can last longer than those with strict ideologies.
 Regimes with dictatorial ideologies, ultimately, have to face the loss of both power and ideology.